sodadata/docs/soda-cl/distribution.md

 ```
 Soda appended a new key called `distribution reference` to the file, together with an array of `bins` and a corresponding array of `weights`.

 Soda uses the `bins` and `weights` to generate a sample from the reference distribution when it executes the distribution check during a scan.
 By creating a sample using the DRO's bins and weights, you do not have to save the entire – potentially very large - sample.
-The `datatype` value impacts how the weights and bins will be used to generate a sample, so make sure your choice reflects the nature of your data (continuous or categorical).
+The `data_type` value impacts how the weights and bins will be used to generate a sample, so make sure your choice reflects the nature of your data (continuous or categorical).

 ## Define a distribution check